Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 The following example shows configuring and setting the audio session for a video call using the default speaker.
 Set the audio session before creating the call.

 **Note**: For voice calls, recommended Audio Session Mode is `AVAudioSessionModeVoiceChat`, and `AVAudioSessionModeVideoChat` for video calls.

+**Advice**: In order to not have a problem with AudioSession, we recommend to implement AudioSessionConfiguration into the `reportNewIncomingCall` function for CallKit integration.

 ###### Example: Configuring and setting the audio session